opencord/cord-tester/docs/README.md

 # Testing CORD

-CORD Tester is an automation framework that has been developed to test CORD.
+CORD Tester is an automation framework that has been developed to test features of CORD.
-The framework currently includes extensions to test R-CORD Lite.

-CORD Tester framework is typically deployed as one or more Docker containers, either on the CORD POD or adjacent to the POD and interacts with the POD through the interfaces.
-It is brought up with double vlan tagged interfaces to conduct dataplane traffic testing.

-The framework is modular, making it easy to test all the components that make up CORD.
-It supports both end-to-end tests and functional tests of individual components.
+CORD Tester framework can be installed on the POD directly or a standalone node that can access POD to run various tests.
+Cord-tester framework is modular, making it easy to test all the components that make up CORD.
+It supports both end-to-end tests, functional tests and api tests for SEBA components.
 The suite of tests is constantly evolving with more features and tests.